 It goes without saying that in your kitchen you need things like knives, cutting boards, spatulas, pots etc. I could give you a list containing the basic items but it would be a pretty long list.
 You don’t need everything to be fancy – just practical.
 Instead of focusing on the basics I wanted to give you a list that you may not think of.

 Below Are 9 Kitchen Tools You’ll Wish You Had In Your Kitchen

 Yes you can get away with a magic bullet for a little while.
 But eventually your bullet just won’t hold up.
 A good blender will make it so you don’t need to chop things before they go in.
 It will make shakes and smoothies beyond smooth.
-It also helps when making healthy desserts (like these Raw Salted Chocolate Brownies).
+It also helps when making healthy desserts (like these Raw Salted Chocolate Brownies or these no bake fruit and nut bars!).
 And most importantly, it will make homemade ice cream.

 Personally, I invested in a Vitamix.
 It took me three years of listing pros and cons but I wouldn’t hesitate in a heartbeat to do it again.
 It is easily the most used piece in my kitchen.. every single day.
 And it comes with a seven year warranty!
 Check it out here.

 The picture below shows you how much I ADORE this blender haha!